 When will Google start construction on its proposed project?

 The City Council is expected to review and consider Downtown West for approval in Spring 2021.
 Following the initial design, planning approval, and receipt of permits construction could commence in 2023.
 The project is expected to be built in several phases over the next 10+ years.

 In the fall of 2020, we submitted the detailed Downtown West Design Standards and Guidelines as part of our updated planning application.
 If the project is approved by City Council in Spring of 2021, these standards and guidelines will govern the look and feel of Downtown West and will be used by City staff to review specific building designs and heights when those are proposed in subsequent years.

 How is the project timeline being affected by COVID-19?

 The City of San José is currently focusing on the emergency response to the coronavirus pandemic while continuing to provide essential services.
 This includes continuing with development review remotely.
-While they are reviewing our development application, city council consideration will be a few months later than originally intended - likely early 2021.
+While they are reviewing our development application, city council consideration is scheduled to take place in the spring of 2021.

 The process for determining community benefits is outlined in a December 2018 Memorandum of Understanding (MOU) between the City and Google, and will be codified in the pending development agreement currently being negotiated.
 The MOU can be found on the City of San José’s project website.